Showing posts with label Classical Grammar. Show all posts

 verum but

-verumtamen but nevertheless
+verumtamen but yet, nevertheless, however

 vicissim in turn, again